-Options include burial in a cemetery or at home, and private or communal cremation.
-We can assist you in making the right choice for your family, and will transport the remains for cremation whenever requested.
+Options include burial in a cemetery or at home, and private (individual cremation/ashes returned to the family) or communal cremation (group cremation/ashes are not returned).
+We can assist you in making the right choice for your family, and will transport the remains for cremation at our facility whenever requested.
 We will discuss aftercare options when making the appointment.

 How much does a home euthanasia cost and what methods of payment do you accept?

 Please contact us regarding fees.
 Because of the high credit card fees, we encourage cash or check.
 However, we can accept credit and debit cards (VISA, Mastercard, Discover, American Express) or Paypal.
 Payment may be done over the phone at the time the appointment is made, or when the veterinarian arrives.

 CareCredit does not finance euthanasia, so unfortunately this is not an option for our visits.

 What days and hours are available for appointments?

 Yes, we truly are available 24/7.
 To guarantee a preferred date/time, an appointment should be made at least by the evening before if possible.
 However, same day, short-notice, and emergency vet requests are accepted and usually can be accommodated.
 Please feel free to call us anytime.